Iris

 AOIDataPreAnalysisPostOutput

 Iris is the intelligence layer.
-Describe your analysis in plain language and Iris generates a validated Pattern spanning all six stages.
+Describe your analysis in plain language and Iris turns it into a ready-to-run Pattern.
 See the full pipeline →

 You know what